-If there is one person who owns the rights to a work, then his/her name will appear on its own.
+If one person owns the rights to a work their name will appear on its own.
 If however, your work is owned by several people then you may choose to include the name of each member of the collective, or include the name of the collective itself.

-This would give your copyright notice the following appearance: Copyright © 2019 Bobby Smith.
+This would give your copyright notice the following appearance: Copyright © 2025 Bobby Smith.